 Modi promotes neighborhood-first policy in Sri Lanka visit

-Indian Prime Minister Narendra Modi has arrived in Sri Lanka for a brief visit as part of his first overseas tour since reelection that emphasizes India's "neighborhood-first policy."
+Indian Prime Minister Narendra Modi arrived in Sri Lanka on Sunday for a brief visit as part of his first overseas tour since reelection that emphasizes India's "neighborhood-first" policy.

 Modi was received at the airport by Sri Lankan Prime Minister Ranil Wickremesinghe.
-He is also scheduled to hold talks with Sri Lankan President Maithripala Sirisena and opposition leaders.
+He will also hold talks with President Maithripala Sirisena and opposition leader Mahinda Rajapaksa.
+He is scheduled to meet the Indian community in Sri Lanka before returning home later on Sunday.

 India has been concerned with Sri Lanka and the neighboring Maldives leaning toward China, which is seeking more influence in the Indian Ocean region.

-Modi arrived from the Maldives, where the new president pledged closer ties with New Delhi in a departure from his predecessor's pro-Beijing policy.
+Modi arrived from the Maldives, where the new president, Ibrahim Mohamed Solih, pledged closer ties with New Delhi in a break from his predecessor's pro-Beijing policy.

+Sri Lanka has leased a Chinese-built port located near the world's busiest east-west shipping route to a Chinese firm in 2017 for 99 years in a bid to recover from the heavy burden of repaying a Chinese loan to build the facility.

+Hambantota port is part of Beijing's "Belt and Road" initiative that stretches from Chinese waters to the Persian Gulf.
+In March this year, China also agreed to provide a $989 million loan to Sri Lanka to build an expressway that will connect the island nation's tea-growing central region to the southern port.

 Comments